 Data extraction via USB for performance and downtime.

 Automatic feedback adjustment to weights from a check weigh (*bear in mind there may be some distance between the check weigh and the depositor – not instant feedback and not pump specific alterations).

 Instant synchronisation of the dispensing units on "multi-pump" machines using pre-set recipe selection rather than having to use restriction valves on pneumatic pumps.
 This dramatically reduces valuable set-up time.
 Total flexibility of deposit and priming speeds during stroke: ramp up / ramp down functions are available to maximise speeds for narrow neck containers, splashing products or where there's a risk of contaminating the seal areas.
 This allows filling speeds to be maximised which can increase throughputs.
 Riggs Autopack Video: Youtube

 Alternate strokes from multi-pump applications can improve throughputs on specific applications.
 E.g. for applications such as platen formations and deposit weights above barrel capacity.
 Two strokes can be achieved without priming which will then be carried out during a third operation of a line such as indexing, capping, sealing or manual handling.
 Riggs Autopack Video: Youtube

 A number of forward strokes from one prime.
-This is useful on platen machines, sequencing heads or even VFFS applications.
+This is useful on platen heat sealing conveyors, sequencing heads or even VFFS applications.
 One pump can sequence a number of deposits (individual weight against barrel volume specific) eradicating priming during operation until a third process such as index, container traverse, seal or capping is required.